Glentrool

 Glentrool lies close to the heart of the Biosphere and offers all a variety of outdoor and indoor activities which will enhance the enjoyment of being in nature.
 You will experience a feeling of release from the hustle and bustle of day to day living.
 Nature in the form of the hills, woodlands, lochs, rivers and stars will calm your soul.
 Or, excite you into action packed activities which will exhilarate you and provide fond memories for you to store and bring out whenever you feel the need to revisit them.

 From hill walking on Merrick, the highest hill in South Scotland at 843metres above sea-level to gentle strolls for everyone to enjoy, the area has a list of outdoor activities.
-Scotland’s Great Trail from the Irish to the North Sea passes through the Glen; cycle the Seven Stanes with its range of graded mountain bike trails.
+Hike or bike the Southern Upland Way, which extends from the Irish to the North Sea passes through the Glen; cycle the Seven Stanes with its range of graded mountain bike trails.
 The list goes on…wildlife spotting, fishing, exploring ancient history, ticking of the scores of hill lochs with their weird names and not forgetting enjoying the views.

 There is something for everyone to enjoy amid glorious scenery and friendly locals.